Daniel J. Frey

 The warmth of hot coffee.

-The warmth of friends laughter.
+The warmth of friends' laughter.

-The warmth of love past.
+The warmth of love passed.

 Love present.